>

 Learn More

-Society of Authors (SOAS)
+Society of Authors (SoA)

 The UK’s largest trade union for all types of writers, illustrators and literary translators, at all stages of their careers.
 SOAS advises individuals and speaks out for the writing profession, offering its members free advice including confidential clause-by-clause contract vetting.